workshopper/adventure/readme.markdown

 * `opts.fg` - menu foreground color
 * `opts.bg` - menu background color

+* `opts.autoclose` - whether to close stdin automatically after the menu is shown

 If `opts` is a string, it will be treated as the `opts.name`.

 ## shop.add(name, fn)